 In my household, every day is laundry day.
-I do about four or five loads of laundry per week, so it's safe to say that I'm up to my ears in detergent, fabric softener, boosters — you name it.
+I do about four or five loads per week, so it's safe to say that I'm always up to my ears in detergent, fabric softener, boosters — you name it.

 When it comes to drying my clothes, I love using my trusted dryer sheets.
 They always give my laundry a clean scent and guarantee a wrinkle- and static-free load every time.
-However, the more laundry I do (which is a lot, remember?), the more boxes I go through — which means spending more money on supplies.
-Plus, using single-use sheets isn't exactly environmentally friendly.
+However, the more laundry I do (which is a lot, remember?), the more boxes I go through — which means spending even more money on supplies.
+Plus, single-use sheets aren't exactly environmentally friendly.

 While searching for more budget- and eco-friendly alternatives, I noticed that dryer balls have become all the rage in the laundry game.
-They're reusable, hassle-free and great for busy parents or people who work from home (like me!) who don't have time to stop at the store upon discovering an empty dryer sheet box.
-After hearing about the Wool Dryer Balls by Smart Sheep, which have garnered more than 40,000 five-star ratings and an overall 4.6-star average rating, I knew I had to give them a try.
+They're reusable and said to be hassle-free — great for busy parents or people who work from home (like me!) who don't have time to stop at the store upon discovering an empty dryer sheet box.
+After hearing about these wool dryer balls on Amazon, which have more than 47,000 five-star ratings, I knew I had to give them a try.

 The only question was would they stand up to the task?

 Before putting the dryer balls to the test for the first time, I washed my laundry as normal.
 I started with a load of whites that filled about three quarters of my basket.
 I also checked for any major stains (thankfully, there were none), so I would know if these new dryer balls caused any spots or marks.